jrocco2/invest_scraper/README.md

 ```
 This will create a server at http://localhost:5000 you can now access via your browser.

-## Schedule
+## Schedule - 1 Minute periodic jobs

 Do the following in the SpiderKeeper UI:

 1) Create a project with any name
-2) Upload the output.egg file in your root project directory
+2) Upload the output.egg file generated in the previous section
 3) Go to 'Periodic Jobs' then click 'Add Job' in the right hand corner
+4) Select one of your spiders ('invest_scrape', 'earn_scrape', 'news_scrape'  )
-4) Click 'Choose Minute' and set to 'every minute' and click 'Create'
+5) Click 'Choose Minute' and set to 'every minute' and click 'Create'
-5) Done!
+6) Done!
 Go to the 'Dashboard' to watch the jobs execute every minute.

 ![running_jobs](https://github.com/jrocco2/invest_scraper/blob/master/SpiderKeeper6.JPG)